This page explains how to convert a googletest executable into a fully isolated test. This is done by describing runtime dependencies for a test.

 First thing it does is to archive the binary.
 Depending on your connection speed and the size of the executable, it may take up to a minute.
 Then it triggers the task and wait for results.
 OS currently available:

-It is possible that all the slaves are currently taken.
-Improving feedback while waiting is planned as issue 83.
+It is possible that all the bots are currently fully utilized.

 In theory yes, in practice please don't and keep the list to the strict minimum.
 The goal is not to run the tests more slowly and having the slaves download 20 gb of data.
 Reasons includes:

 The .isolated files are generated when you build the isolation specific version of a target, e.g. out/Debug or out/Release.
 The isolation target name is just the normal target name with a _run added to the end.

 If you have a test that passes locally and fails on some trybots, then it could be related.